hynek/setup-cached-uv/README.md

 This means that by default, each job on each operating system has an own cache that expires once per week or whenever `pyproject.toml` changes.

-To keep the caches small, this action automatically runs `uv cache prune --ci` before saving the cache.
-This keeps the files that have been downloaded, but removes any temporary files that are not needed for the cache to work, and that will only slow cache operations down.

 ### Optional Inputs